-How tapping helped a mum cope with losing newborn
+How tapping helped a mum after losing baby

 Sarah Tobin’s baby, Alice, died when she was five days old.

 Her cord had been compressed during the labour which meant she’d been in distress, although Sarah didn’t know it at the time.

 Since it happened in November 2014, the new mum and her husband went on to build a happy family with two young boys, but it was while she was pregnant with her second child that she discovered an unexpected way of managing her ongoing heartache surrounding childbirth.

 “I was starting to feel anxiety about having him and the upcoming labour.